iamjameswalters/iamjameswalters.github.io/content/xpath.md

 /html//p[contains(text(), 'like')]
 ```

-The `contains()` function takes two arguments: one for the thing to check, and one for the value to look for.
+The `contains()` function takes two positional arguments: the first for the thing to check, and the second for the value to look for.
 In this expression, we're looking for a `<p>` element whose text contains `like`.
 Since both `<p>` tags in our example have the word 'like' in them, they both get selected.

 Predicates can also be chained.
 If we wanted to narrow down our selection to the `<p>` with `id="label"`, we can add that predicate: